jzhong0821/History-Club/src/pages/about.md

 The Pirate Journal is a student-led publication founded and operated by the [RLS History Club](#rls-history-club).

 We feature student-written nonfiction essays, and are constantly open for [submissions](#subscriptions--submissions)!
-It’s our mission to create an open platform for students at Stevenson with a love for writing to share their opinions.
+It’s our mission to create an open platform for students with a love for writing to share their opinions.

 All essays published to The Pirate Journal will be displayed on this website, [RlsHistory.Club](/).